MilaniNcana/MilaniNcana/README.md

 - 👋 Hi, I’m @MilaniNcana
-- 👀 I’m interested in Java & Python
+- 👀 I’m interested in Java & Web Development
-- 🌱 I’m currently learning Data Structures
+- 🌱 I’m currently learning Java (frontend & backend)
-- 💞️ I’m looking to collaborate on anything that will expand my knowledge
+- 💞️ I’m looking to collaborate on anything that will expand my knowledge and give job opportunities
 - 📫 Email me on milzgeorge@live.com or instagram @milz_george